The post State of Venture Q1’25 Report appeared first on CB Insights Research.

 The post The generative AI for e-commerce market map appeared first on CB Insights Research.

-The post The VC Outlook: Q3’24 Recap & Emerging Market Trends appeared first on CB Insights Research.
+]]>The post State of Venture Q3’24 Report appeared first on CB Insights Research.

 But even in a more sober fundraising environment, excitement over AI has become a major driving force for investors.
 One in every 3 VC dollars now goes to the tech.
 Silicon Valley, a major AI hub, is tightening its hold on investor cash.
 AI startups are exiting years faster than those working on other technologies.